wbrickner/const_cge/README.md

 # Design Goals & Drawbacks

-- You can accomplish quite a lot with "small" networks, especially for control tasks. `const_cge` is not intended for use in "deep learning" tasks (language modeling, etc).
+- You can accomplish quite a lot with "small" networks, especially for heuristic and control tasks.
+- `const_cge` is not intended for use in many deep learning tasks (language modeling, image object detection, etc).
 - Tradeoffs that enable embedded use cases (robotics, 5¢ microcontrollers)
 - Lots of individual `const_cge` networks in the same binary may end up being _larger_ or _slower_ than a runtime evaluation approach.
 This will depend on the target machine and the networks you're evaluating.
 If you really care, measure.
 This library should cover the common use case perfectly.